osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

     ...
     ]);
 ```
-Note that if any oof the 'test1' - 'test3' does not exist, it will be created; that is the advantage of using the `Navigation` class.
+Note that if any of the 'test1' - 'test3' does not exist, it will be created; that is the advantage of using the `Navigation` class.

 ### Manually
 Let us manually create two menu items and add both to primary menu.